6 Ways to Build Your Optimism

 There are good, practical reasons to maintain an optimistic view, including the simple notion that optimism can fuel us with the energy to pursue positive outcomes, despite the odds in sales, in business, in relationships, and in life.

-Optimism may also help in the reduction of stress and its negative effects on the body caused by the release of cortisol and other hormones from the fight-or-flight response.
+Optimism also helps to reduce stress and its negative effects on the body caused by the release of cortisol and other hormones from the fight-or-flight response.

-Here are some tips to help you build and maintain optimism in your life and your work:
+Here are six tips to help you build and maintain optimism in your life and your work:

 They might tell me about loved ones with a serious illness or a recent death in the family.
 The people who respond with these dramatic answers often have the greatest sense of optimism in their voices saying, "I know we will get through this" and "God is great."